-The Teacher Education Program at Central Baptist College is a candidate for accreditation by the Council for the Accreditation of Educator Preparation (CAEP).
-Candidacy status means that the CBC Teacher Education Program has met preconditions for accreditation but is not accredited.
-This candidacy covers initial teacher preparation programs at the CBC campus in Conway, AR.
-However, the candidacy does not include individual education courses that the Education Preparation Provider (EPP) offers to K-12 educators for professional development, re-licensure, or other purposes.
+The Teacher Education Program at Central Baptist College is accredited by the Council for the Accreditation of Educator Preparation (CAEP), www.caepnet.org.
+This accreditation status is effective for the period of Spring 2018 to Spring 2025.
+Accreditation includes initial teacher preparation programs offered at the CBC campus in Conway, Arkansas.
+These programs are elementary education, middle level education, secondary social studies, secondary English language arts, and K-12 health and physical education.
+Accreditation does not include individual education courses that the Education Preparation Provider (EPP) offers to K-12 educators for professional development, re-licensure, or other purposes.